redleaves-ru/hypercomments-export/README.md

 # HyperComments Export

-to JSON exporter
+Export all commentaries from HyperComments to JSON with simple CLI.

 ---

+## Why to use

+- HyperComments officially closed their free business plans.
+- You may prefer migrate to your own commentaries.
+- The official HyperComments API is non-intuitive and don't support exporting entire site.
+- You may prefer JSON over XML.

 ## How to use

-1. Install Python 3.6<, pip, and it's dependencies:
+1. Install Python 3.6+, pip, and project dependencies:
     ```shell
     pip install -r requirements.txt
     ```